-WSO2 Governance Registry is a registry-repository for storing and managing metadata related to services and other artifacts.
-Services in the Governance Registry are implemented as configurable governance artifacts (RXT files).
-Usually, APIs are created using the API Publisher Web interface.
-Instead, you can integrate the API Manager with the Governance Registry to directly create APIs in the API Publisher using the services deployed in the Governance Registry.
+WSO2 Governance Registry is a registry-repository for storing and managing metadata related to service and other artifacts.
+The Governance Registry maintains RXTs referring to APIs you create using the API Publisher.
+When you publish an API, it gets exposed in the API Store for users to consume.
+Usually, API publication is done using the API Publisher Web interface.
+Instead, you can integrate the API Manager with the Governance Registry to directly publish the artifacts relevant to the API over to the API Store.

-Follow the steps below to publish services on Governance Registry to the API Manager.
+Follow the steps below to publish services on Governance Registry to API Manager.

 productionstate.
 It provides the API Manager's endpoint, username and password as executor parameters.

 - Run the API Manager.
 If its default port isn't changed, you can access the server using the following URL: https://<HostName>:9443/carbon.

 - Run the Governance Registry.
 If its default port isn't changed, you can access the server using the following URL: https://<HostName>:<9443+offset>/carbon.

 - Log in to the Governance Registry's management console and create a new service in it.
 Attach the default service life cycle to it.
 For instructions on how to add a new service and associate a new life cycle, see http://docs.wso2.org/wiki/display/Governance453/Managing+Services in the Governance Registry documentation.

 - Promote the service until it gets to the production state.